Henschke, `Mount Edelstone` Eden Valley Shiraz

 Vinification

-Fruit from the 106-year-old vines were hand harvested in the early morning.
-Individual blocks were picked separately and remained so throughout the vinification process until final blending.
+Individual blocks were handpicked separately between 31st March and 12th April, and remained separate throughout the vinification process until final blending.
 In the winery, grapes were destemmed and lightly crushed into small, concrete, open-top fermenters.
 A submerged cap was performed to manage a slow tannin extraction.
-The fermentations were controlled with pump-overs twice daily.
-After 7-10 days just prior to reaching dryness, the fermentations were gently pressed to barrel with the primary fermentation finishing in 77% French and 23% American oak (27% new and 73% seasoned) hogshead barrels.
-The wine was aged in barrel for 20 months before blending and bottling.
-It was then aged for a further three years in bottle prior to release.
+After 7-10 days just prior to reaching dryness, the fermentations were gently pressed to barrel with the primary fermentation finishing in 80% French and 20% American oak hogshead barrels (9% new and 91% seasoned).
+The wine was aged in barrel for 18 months before blending and bottling.

 Tasting Notes & Technical Details